FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Class-Notes.md

 - As we move through the course, I will be merging starter code and solutions to assignments to the upstream `development` branch.
   - So you will frequently need to synchronize your `development` branch with the `upstream` to get the solutions and starter code.
     ![Diagram showing the steps in the forking/branching workflow using Git and GitHub.](../GitReference/GitGitHubWorkFlow.png "The forking/branching workflow.")
-    - Two ways to synchronize with the `upstream` `development` branch.
-      1. `git pull` the `development` branch from `upstream` and `push` to your `origin`.
-      2. Synch `development` on your `origin` and then `git pull` the `development` branch from your `origin`.
   - To synchronize your `development` with the `upstream`.
     - Use a Codespace from a fork not from the upstream (like they will be doing).
     - In a terminal in the Codespace
       ```
       git switch development
       git pull --ff-only upstream development
       git push origin development
       ```
     - Show new directories in the FarmData2 repo in VSCodium.
       - For the in class activities you can:
         - Build from the branch you made for the tutorials.
         - Or you can make a new branch from development and use the solution that I posted.
     - Go to GitHub and synch the `development` branch.
       - Show the `02-HTML-CSS-Tutorial-Soln` and `02-HTML-CSS-Application-Starter` folders.
     - Steps for synchronizing are in the [Git/GitHub Reference](../GitReference/GitReference.md).

 ## Linting and Pre-Commit Hooks